 Rotisseries have existed for centuries.
-Before they became motorized ones turned over gas grills, they were hand-turned ones over hearths inside the home.
+Before they became motorized ones turned over gas or electric grills, they were hand-turned ones over hearths inside the home.
+See: Non-electrical rotisseries.

 There are several different generic sizes of rotisseries which will fit almost every gas grill.
 Most rotisseries are electric powered, but you can also get battery-powered ones.
 The more powerful the motor, the better.

 Test your set up before you turn the heat source on.
 Check to see that the grill lid will close, and still allow the meat to turn.
 You may need to remove any upper warming racks.
 If you have to prop the lid partly open, then you will need to allow for longer cooking times and more fuel usage.

 Heat the grill before placing the prepared rotisserie with its meat in place.
 Keep burners to absolute low on a gas grill.
 Some gas grills with dedicated rotisserie flames (at the back, say) may advise to heat the grill first with the regular burners, with the rotisserie off, then turn them off, and turn the rotisserie motor and special burner on.
 On a charcoal barbeque, push the hot coals off to the side (you may need to add more hot coals every half hour to hour.)

 Spits for rotisseries often come with adjustable prongs that come in from each end to pin the meat on the spit.

 Attach food to the spit away from the grill.
 Impale the meat being to be cooked on the spit, and slide it up the spit and force it securely into the prongs that are waiting for it at the other end.
 Then put the other set of prongs on the spit, slide it along the spit until it reaches the meat, press it securely into the meat, and with a hand-turned screw or a screw that requires pliers, secure this set of prongs to the spit itself.

 For smaller-sized fowl, you can run the spit through them sideways.
 For larger ones, run the spit through the neck cavity through to the tail.